God Save The King sung for first time at St Paul’s - NewsBreak

 The anthem is also expected to be sung at the Kia Oval on Saturday as the England v South Africa Third Test Match resumes.
 The match was paused on Friday following the Queen’s death.

-Members of the royal family did not attend the 6pm service at St Paul’s, in London, which was open to the public and was broadcast live by the BBC.
+Members of the royal family did not attend the 6pm service at St Paul’s, which was open to the public and was broadcast live by the BBC.

 However, an audio of the King’s televised address to the nation was played inside the cathedral.